bc-brad/org-chart-confluence/README.md

 Using a combination of Confluence macros and custom JavaScript, I've created a pseudo-framework to automate the org chart creation process.

-#instructions
+#how it works

-1. At the top of your Confluence page, use the "user-profile" macro to add each member of your team at the top of the page.
-Don't worry about formatting, as these will not be visible on the page.
-We're just using this as the base data for everything else!
+1. The "user-profile" macro is utilized to add each team member to the top of the page.
+This is literally just a huge list of profiles, but the formatting isn't important here, as these will not be visible on the page (hidden with CSS).
+This is just being used to pull in the user data!

-2. Use the "html" macro to add <a href="https://github.com/Bairdley/org-chart-confluence/blob/master/org-chart.html">this file</a> to the page.
+2. Custom HTML and CSS are added via the "html" macro.
+This sets the wireframe for the enire org chart.

+3. The "html" macro is used once more to add the script, which will be inserting the data into the wireframe from step 2.

+#about the script

+Because the "user-profile" macro doesn't have any knowledge of the team's structure, this script has to take it a step further in labeling each user with a start date and a team lead.
+Each division of management is organized in the same way, so we're left with two arrays that split the "user-profile" list into two main groups: agents & managers.

+The "Person" constructor employs several methods to manipulate the data that is now made available by the "user-profile" list and the "agent" & "manager" arrays.

+The remainder of the script primarily performs several checks to sort each tem member into the proper heading.